 Planning for internationalization and localization at the beginning of a project makes the process much easier than jumping in later.
-Coding with i18n in mind should always be part of development — from initial concept through adding new features and bug fixes.
+Coding with i18n in mind should always be part of development — from the initial concept through adding new features and bug fixes.

 Always Support Unicode

-Include i18n in Your Development Environment
+Include i18n in Your Development Environment.

 Writing code that builds phrases on the fly, or concatenation, may seem efficient, but it makes localization extremely difficult.
 Grammar and meaning can be lost in word-for-word translations, which gives users a poor experience, leaves software looking unprofessional, and may leave some features unusable.

 International Components for Unicode, or ICU, is a set of libraries providing Unicode and Globalization support for software applications.
 ICU includes elements for displaying locale-based content with correct formatting for dates, times, numbers, currencies, and more.
-Since it supports locales around the world, it’s an important part in helping software display information correctly in the user’s native locale and language.
+Since it supports locales around the world, it’s an important part of helping software display information correctly in the user’s native locale and language.